Skip To Main Content

 Fax: 507-423-5568

-- Parents please notify me of any positive test results, particularly if there is a vaccine to prevent it such as measles, mumps, chicken pox, pertussis etc. If I know what virus is going around, I will post it.
+• Parents please notify me of any positive test results, particularly if there is a vaccine to prevent it such as measles, mumps, chicken pox, pertussis etc. If I know which viruses are going around, I will post it.

-The Health Office has seen a significant increase in fever, headache, cough, nausea/vomiting, fatigue, and body aches.
-Some kids also have a sore throat, runny nose, abdominal pain, and diarrhea.
-As usual in school there are a multitude of viruses circulating but this most recent virus seems to be hitting hard and fast in the Elementary and Preschool.
-In an effort to reduce the spread of the virus, we ask that parents/guardians please do NOT send your children to school if they are complaining of or you suspect they might not be feeling well.
-Even if your child does not have a fever, error on the side of caution and keep them home if they have any of the other symptoms.
+In an effort to reduce the spread of the viruses, we ask that parents/guardians please do NOT send your children to school if they are complaining of or you suspect they might not be feeling well.
+Even if your child does not have a fever, error on the side of caution.
 Do NOT treat them with fever reducing medication (Tylenol/Ibuprofen) and send them to school.
 Not only is this against our school policy but the viruses are often the most contagious in the first few days of illness.

 Students may return to school when they meet all of the following criteria